SepehrRad/SepehrRad.github.io/index.md

 #### Final B.Sc.
 Practical Project in Cooperation with innovas GmbH - Cologne University of Applied Sciences

-As part of my final practical project work at the Cologne University of Applied Sciences, I developed and implemented a BI concept for an online platform of the innovas company delivering data to different health insurance companies.
+As part of my final practical project work at the Cologne University of Applied Sciences, I developed and implemented a BI concept for an online platform of the innovas GmbH delivering data to different health insurance companies.

 In the first phase of the project, I carried out a requirements analysis for insurance companies involved based on a goal-oriented approach using i*-framework.